Mike MacIntyre: Ole Miss

 In December 2018, MacIntyre was named Defensive Coordinator at the University of Mississippi (Ole Miss).
-In a single season under MacIntyre, the Ole Miss defense made improvement from 2018 (before MacIntyre) to 2019 (with MacIntyre.
-The Ole Miss defense held opponents to less points per game and held opponents to approximately 100 fewer rush yard per game in 2019 than 2018.
-They improved significant spots in run defense (from No. 116 in 2018 to No. 42 in 2019 for rushing yards per game), in scoring defense (from No. 113 in 2018 to No. 59 in 2019 in points per game), and held 9 teams to under 30 points (they held only 3 teams to under 30 points the year in 2018).
+The Ole Miss defense improved, holding opponents to less overall points per game and approximately 100 fewer rush yards per game in 2019 than 2018.
+They moved up significantly in run defense (from No. 116 in 2018 to No. 42 in 2019 for rushing yards per game), in scoring defense (from No. 113 in 2018 to No. 59 in points per game), and held nine teams to under 30 points (having only done so three times the previous year).
 The Ole Miss total defense improved almost 40 NCAA ranking spots in 2019 compared to 2018.
 MacIntyre was nominated for the Broyles Award (given to the best assistant coach in the country).

 Memphis

 Following the 2019 season, Ole Miss head coach Matt Luke was not retained; MacIntyre briefly took on the duties of head coach in the interim period between Luke's termination and the hiring of Lane Kiffin as head coach.
-Kiffin did not choose to keep MacIntyre on staff, and in January 2020, MacIntyre was named the Defensive Coordinator at Memphis.
+Kiffin did not choose to keep MacIntyre on staff, and in January 2020, MacIntyre was named the defensive coordinator at Memphis.

 FIU

 On December 9, 2021, MacIntyre was named FIU's new head coach replacing Butch Davis.
+FIU fired MacIntyre following the 2024 season.